lambda-music/lambda-music.github.io/readme.md

 -->

 # Write Scheme and Make Music by Lamu #
-[Lamu][lamu] (stands for LAmbda MUsic Sequencer) is a music sequencer which enables users to write music as Scheme programs.
+[Lamu][LNK_LAMU] (stands for LAmbda MUsic Sequencer) is a music sequencer which enables users to write music as Scheme programs.
 In this system, musical notes and other informations are written as Scheme's association lists.
 The musical notes can be dynamically sent to the sequencer as Scheme's association lists on-the-fly.
 Users can also interact with the dynamically generated music at runtime and affect the direction that the music is going.

-[Lamu][lamu] is written in Java and Scheme.
+[Lamu][LNK_LAMU] is written in Java and Scheme.
 It equipped with Kawa a Java based Scheme implementation.
 You can send MIDI data via JACKAudio Connection Kit a multiplatform audio connection system which is accessed via Java Native Access.

 Lamu runs on most major platforms which can run Java such as Windows, Mac-OSX and various Linux distributions.

-[Lamu - Lambda Programmable Music Sequencer][lamu]
+[Lamu - Lambda Programmable Music Sequencer][LNK_LAMU]

 # Lamu works with JACKAudio #
 [JACK(JACK Audio Connection Kit)][jackaudio] is a low-latency audio framework